Publication on Wednesday 28 May 2025 of the final Road Safety results for 2024

 Data relating to accidents involving injuries recorded by the police in the French overseas territories

-Passenger car deaths, which account for more than a third of road deaths in the French overseas territories, are higher than in 2023, with 94 deaths compared with 84 in 2023.
-Seatbelts are a major issue in the overseas territories, where in several areas half or even three quarters of those killed were not wearing seatbelts.
+In 2024, car accidents accounted for more than a third of road deaths in overseas territories, with 86 fatalities.
+Seat belts are a major issue in overseas territories, where more than half of those killed in passenger cars, commercial vehicles or heavy goods vehicles were not wearing a seat belt.

 The road risk varies greatly according to the territory